wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

     --role "arn:aws:iam::012345678901:role/lambda-scaling-access-photo-buckets" \
     --region us-east-1

-The command to create the URL rewriting function, `request.js` differs only in the function-name, description, and zip-file name.
-I give it the role although I'm not sure it is needed.

 The return includes an AWS Arn for the function that is useful for updating the function code.
 The relevant tag is `FunctionArn`.
 The Arn includes the region, account Id, and name of the function, for example `arn:aws:lambda:us-east-1:012345678901:function:scale_image`.

+The command to create the URL rewriting function, `request.js` differs because it is updating a CloudFront function, not a Lambda function.

 ### S3 Bucket Access